-We like to point out that very recently, led by the work of Munteanu-Wang \cite{M-W:15, M-W:19}, important progress has been made on 4-dimensional noncompact gradient shrinking Ricci solitons with bounded scalar curvature $R\le C$.
-In particular, in \cite{M-W:15} Munteanu and Wang showed that if the scalar curvature $R \rightarrow 0$ at infinity for any complete noncompact gradient shrinking soliton $(M^4, g, f)$, then it must be $C^k$-asymptotically conical for all $k\ge 2$.
-Combining this with the uniqueness result of Kotschwar-Wang \cite{K-Wang:15} for asymptotically conical shrinking Ricci solitons, the classification of 4-dimensional complete noncompact gradient shrinking Ricci solitons with scalar curvature $R \rightarrow 0$ is reduced to that of the $C^2$-asymptotic cones.
-In the K\"ahler case, complete noncompact gradient shrinking K\"ahler-Ricci solitons of complex dimension two and bounded scalar curvature have been classified by the works of Conlon-Deruelle-Sun \cite{CDS:19} and Bamler-Cifarelli-Conlon-Deruelle \cite{BCCD:22} very recently.

-We also note that Hamilton \cite{Ha:97} showed that the condition of half PIC or half weakly PIC is preserved by the Ricci flow in dimension four; see the proof of Theorem B1.2 in \cite{Ha:97}.
-As he mentioned to us more than once, an important problem is to understand formation of singularities of the Ricci flow on compact $4$-manifolds with half PIC and use the Ricci flow to investigate the topology of such manifolds.
-Our work above is only an initial attempt in this direction.
+We would like to point out that the condition of half PIC or half weakly PIC is preserved by the Ricci flow in dimension four; see the proof of Theorem B1.2 in \cite{Ha:97}\footnote{See also \cite{Richard-Seshadri:16} for a different proof.}.
+As Hamilton mentioned more than once, an important problem is to understand formation of singularities of the Ricci flow on compact $4$-manifolds with half PIC and use the Ricci flow to investigate the topology of such manifolds.
+Our work is only an initial attempt in this direction.